 However, for those who can make it work, the rewards are immense: mountain views on your morning run, a thriving professional network, and a community that truly values quality of life.
 If that sounds like your ideal environment, then Boulder might just be the perfect fit.

-Before moving to Boulder, want to check out the best neighborhoods?
+Before moving to Boulder, do you want to check out the best neighborhoods?
 You can explore the Top 5 Best Neighborhoods in Boulder to find the right area for your lifestyle and budget.

 CONTACT THE PHILLIPS TEAM TO HELP YOU WITH YOUR NEXT BOULDER AREA HOME